artefactory-skaff/vertex-pipeline-starter-kit/docs/managing_pipeline_configuration.md

 - Customer segments
 - ...

 Leveraging parametrized pipelines will allow you to run the same pipeline with different parameter sets.
-This is much more practical to deploy than multiple pipelines with slightly different hardcoded values.
+This is much more practical to deploy and maintain compared to pipelines with slightly different hardcoded values.

-The number of configurations and parameters can get substantial, so how do you properly manage them?

 ## Passing config values to the pipeline